CharlieWinters/XamarinWeatherNR/README.md

 4. Replace `InsightsKey` value with your Insights Insert Key.
 5. Build and Run.

+The demo should create a `XamarinHTTPRequest` event in Insights when a Post request to get weather data is made, it creates a `XamarinEvent` with information on which city the weather data was queried for and it also create a `XamarinHTTPRequestError` if the city queried is not found.

 ![Weather App application screenshot](Screenshots/01All.png "Weather App application screenshot")